wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 - A valid X.509 v3 certificate

 >[AZURE.NOTE] The length of the X.509 v3 certificate's key must be at least 2048 bits.
-Azure will reject any certificate that doesn’t meet this requirement or that isn’t valid.
+Azure will reject any certificate that doesn't meet this requirement or that isn't valid.

 Visual Studio uses your subscription ID together with the certificate data as credentials.
 The appropriate credentials are referenced in the subscription file (.publishsettings file), which contains a public key for the certificate.
 The subscription file can contain credentials for more than one subscription.